Hank Greenberg: Return to baseball

 Greenberg remained in military uniform until he was placed on the military inactive list and discharged from the U.S. Army on June 14, 1945.
 He was the first major league player to return to the majors after the war.
 In his first game back on July 1, he hit a home run.
 The 1945 All-Star Game, scheduled for July 10, had been officially cancelled on April 24 and Major League Baseball did not name All-Stars that season due to strict travel restrictions in place during the last days of the war.
 In place of the All-Star Game, seven interleague games were played on July 9 and 10 to benefit the American Red Cross and the War Relief fund.
 An Associated Press All-Star roster was named for the AL and NL by a group of their sportswriters that included Greenberg as one of the All-Stars.

 Greenberg, who played left field in 72 games and batted .311 in 1945, helped lead the Tigers to a come-from-behind American League pennant, clinching it with a dramatic grand slam home run in the ninth inning on the final day of the season against the St. Louis Browns, avoiding a one-game playoff against the now-second-place Washington Senators.
 The Tigers went on to beat the Cubs in the 1945 World Series in seven games.
 Greenberg hit two of the only three home runs hit in that World Series, with Phil Cavarretta hitting one for the Cubs in Game 1.
-Greenberg homered in Game 2, where he batted in three runs in a 4–1 Tigers win, and hit a two-run homer in in the eighth inning of Game 6 that tied the score 8–8; the Cubs went on to win that game with a run in the bottom of the 12th.
+Greenberg homered in Game 2, where he batted in three runs in a 4–1 Tigers win, and hit a two-run homer in the eighth inning of Game 6 that tied the score 8–8; the Cubs went on to win that game with a run in the bottom of the 12th.

 In 1946, he returned to peak form and playing at first base.
 He led the AL in home runs (44) and RBIs (127), both for the fourth time.
 He was second in slugging percentage (.604) and total bases (316) behind Ted Williams.